Built for the operator who can't afford a leak — or a hallucination.

 - User action log — every action a human user takes in any portal, with role context and source IP.

-- Agent activity log — every tool call Major Tom makes, every system of record he reads from, every query and recommendation, with the prompt and response retained.
+- Agent activity log — every tool call The Captain makes, every system of record she reads from, every query and recommendation, with the prompt and response retained.

 - Approval trail — every human-in-the-loop approval, with approver identity, timestamp, scope authorized, and any limits configured.